M-ElSherif/certified-kubernetes-administrator-course/docs/07-Security/03-Authentication.md

   ![auth1](../../images/auth1.PNG)

-#### Different users that may be accessing the cluster security of end users who access the applications deployed on the cluster is managed by the applications themselves internally.
+#### Users that may be accessing the cluster security, are separate from end users who access the applications deployed on the cluster since that is managed by the applications themselves internally.

  ![acc1](../../images/acc1.PNG)